 row is identified by its

-underlying Kafka topic that has the same key as an existing row will replace the earlier row in the
+underlying Kafka topic with the same key as an existing row will replace the existing row in the

 |Key column type||